agex-inc/django-workflow/docs/admin/index.rst

 Administration
 ==============

-Since ``django-workflow_config`` keeps all the data needed in a database, those should be pre-created before your first model object is created.
-Otherwise **your app will crash first time you create a model object.** Here are all needed models that you need to provide. ``django-workflow_config`` will register an Administration for those model for you.
+Since ``django-newname`` keeps all the data needed in a database, those should be pre-created before your first model object is created.
+Otherwise **your app will crash first time you create a model object.** Here are all needed models that you need to provide. ``django-newname`` will register an Administration for those model for you.
 All you need to do is to provide them by using their Django admin pages.

 .. toctree::